albenoit/DeepLearningTools/docsrc/source/introduction.rst

 Acknowledgements
 ####################

+- This work has been facilitated by intensive experiments conducted on the JeanZay French supercomputer (Grants 2020-AD011011418 and 2021-AD011011418R1) (http://www.idris.fr/jean-zay/)

 - We would like to express our gratitude to our colleagues for their support and valuable discussions throughout the development process.
     - Alexandre Benoit
     - Faiza Loukil